-This product is very easy to use, just drop two tablets into a quart of water.
+This product is very easy to use, just drop 2 tablets into a quart.
 Wait 5 minutes, shake, and wait 30 minutes more.
 When used as directed, it is effective against Giardia lamblia, a microscopic parasite that causes diarrhea.

-The same ingredients which make the water safe for drinking may leave an unpleasant taste in the water, which can be hard for some individuals to swallow.
+Ingredients may leave an unpleasant taste, which can be hard for some individuals to swallow.

-The active ingredient in this tablet is effective against bacteria and viruses and is the only EPA approved active ingredient that is effective on cryptosporidium cysts, which can cause respiratory and gastrointestinal illness.
-One tablet can treat one quart of water and is good for campers and hikers as well as international travelers.
+The active ingredient is effective against bacteria and viruses and is the only EPA-approved active ingredient that is effective on cryptosporidium cysts, which can cause respiratory and gastrointestinal illness.
+Can treat one quart of water, and is good for campers and hikers as well as international travelers.

 You have probably heard the expression, "Water, water everywhere, and not a drop to drink."
 When hiking or camping, this saying too often applies.
 There may be a stream, lake, or spring accessible, but the water may contain pathogens, germs, bacteria, gunk, and tadpoles.
 You are afraid to drink the stuff, yet you are desperately thirsty.

 Whether you’re thirsty in the wilderness, in a location where water purity is questionable, or during a natural disaster when snowmelt, floods, or heavy rains may have contaminated your water, there is a solution: water purification tablets.
 These tablets provide a safe solution so you can have potable water.